paulos84/aurn2/readme.md

 **docs/**

-Auto-generated documentation detailing endpoints which serve GET requests
+auto-generated documentation detailing endpoints which serve GET requests

+**current-data/**
+data for each monitoring site for the most recent hour

 **sites/**